hashbangcode/drupal-development/src/slides.md

 ---
 ## Controllers

-- Add an action for a particular **Route**.
+- Page responses in Drupal are created by a **Controller**.
+This can be a page of content or an API response.
+- A controller is a PHP class that contains methods.
+- Methods that return page responces are called **actions**.
+- Actoins are registered using **Routes**.

+---
+## Controllers
-- Parameters can be passed to the controller.
+- Parameters can be passed to the controller, which are registered with the route.
-- Should return an array of content ready to be rendered or a response object.
+- An action should return an array of content ready to be rendered or a response object.
-- Multiple routes can use the same controller.
+- Multiple routes can use the same controller with different action methods.

 ---
 ## Routes